Chapter 1 – Entrepreneurship & Small Business Ownership

 Developing a venture can be an exciting and active experience.
 It is also a lot of hard work, which can be equally rewarding and enjoyable.
 Here we present the entrepreneurial journey as seven specific steps, or experiences, which you will encounter along the road to becoming an entrepreneur.
 You’ll find more information about the entrepreneurial journey in other chapters in this book.

 As you work through each step of the entrepreneurial journey you should prepare for significant aspects of this experience.
-You will meet with rewards and challenges, the consequences that result from the decisions made at various points along your journey.
-To visualize the steps of the entrepreneurial journey, imagine your hiking the Appalachian Trail, which is almost 2,200 miles long.
+You will be met with rewards and challenges, the consequences that result from the decisions made at various points along your journey.
+To visualize the steps of the entrepreneurial journey, imagine you are hiking the Appalachian Trail, which is almost 2,200 miles long.
 Just as hikers have different levels of experience, so do entrepreneurs.

 Step 1: Inspiration